btbStatus200/btbStatus200.github.io/_posts/2020-05-05-welcome-to-jekyll.markdown

 permalink: /aarogya-setu/
 ---

 These are my observations from reverse engineering Aarogya Setu's APK.
-It must be highlughted though, that a) I am not a trained or experienced hacker, but a developer who looked at it purely from a security-conscious developer's perspective.
+It must be highlighted though, that a) I am not a trained or experienced hacker, but a developer who looked at it purely from a security-conscious developer's perspective.
 A trained hacker will most definitely be able to point out several other vulnerabilities that I must have missed.

 # Permissions